Before You Arrive

 - Make arrangements to pay your student account balance.
-Your spring semester balance will be due on January 4, 2013.
+Your fall semester balance will be due on August 9, 2013.
 North Park offers several options to help you and your family stay up-to-date with this, and making arrangements early will help the process go smoothly.

 - Get to know My North Park.
 This one-stop location is home to all sorts of information you’ll need, including access to online course content, an easy look at your Vikings email account and calendar, registration and financial information, and important campus announcements.

 - Purchase the University health insurance policy or provide proof of health insurance.
 International Students will receive information on health insurance at International Student Orientation.